Skip to Content

 Increased Crop Yield and Diversity

-Companion planting pairs cold-hardy vegetables like carrots with onions to maximize space and deter pests.
-Vertical gardening structures support climbing peas and beans, tripling your yield per square foot.
+Vertical gardening structures support climbing varieties, tripling yield per square foot.

 Extended Harvest Season